Mixing dart frog species sounds like a great idea… right up until you actually try it.

 Why most experienced keepers avoid mixing

-Itโs not because itโs impossible.
+It’s not because it’s impossible.

-Itโs because it adds complexity without adding real benefit.
+It’s because it adds complexity without adding real benefit.

 More variables.
 More risk.
 More things to monitor.